-Expat Mortgages can be challenging.
+Ex-pat Mortgages can be challenging.
 Lenders will perceive you as a higher risk than other borrowers.
 Not to worry, though, as there are plenty of providers who you can speak with.
-These providers can offer a range of mortgages such as remortgaging or even buy to let.
+These providers can offer a range of mortgages such as remortgaging or even buy-to-let mortgages.

-An expat usually can only get a UK mortgage as a buy to let property.
-This option is by taking out a specific expat mortgage.
-Because mortgages typically require the borrower to be resident in the UK.
-Even though expats still hold a UK passport, they are not considered to be UK residence.
+An ex-pat usually can only get a UK mortgage as a buy-to-let property.
+This option is by taking out a specific ex-pat mortgage.
+Because mortgages typically require the borrower to be a resident of the UK.
+Even though ex-pats still hold a UK passport, they are not considered to be UK residents.